 • Successful fingerprint clearance and criminal background check

-CareGiver Training Institute Background
+CareGiver Training Institute Background:

 The CareGiver Training Institute (CGTI) is a nonprofit training school offering post-secondary educational programs for Certified Nursing Assistants, Certified Caregivers, and Assisted Living Managers.
 Since 2003, CGTI has educated thousands of individuals to provide quality care to elderly and disabled persons.
 The mission of the CareGiver Training Institute is to be the leader in healthcare education by elevating standards in training, inspiring excellence in our students, and positively impacting our community.
 The organization, a subsidiary of Pima Council on Aging, plays a critical role in developing a strong healthcare workforce in southern Arizona.
-We are currently recruiting for a Program Administrator.

 To apply for this position, please download and complete our job application using this link.
 Please submit your completed application along with supporting documents below, send it to email@example.com, or fax to 520-762-4773.